uhh-lt/mangosteen/code/README.md

 The name of the input file is expected to be `ddt.tsv` which can be downloaded [here](http://panchenko.me/data/joint/ddt/ddt-mwe-45g-8m-thr-agressive2-cw-e0-N200-n200-minsize5-isas-cmb-nopos-closure.csv.gz) or via `make ddt.tsv`.
 Generally, to reproduce our study, it is sufficient to run `make all` after installing the dependencies.
 All the resulting files are stored in the dictionary named like `P80_T100_Elog_N0_Htfidf`.
 The directory name reflects the parameters used to obtain the results.
 The following files can be of interest:

 * `41-join.txt` with the semantic classes, their hyperyms, and WordNet-based scores;
-* `42-aggregate.txt` with the summary on the evaluation on WordNet;
+* `42-aggregate.txt` with the summary on the evaluation on WordNet.

+In order to evaluated against BabelNet, the `make` command should be run with the `BABELNET=1` flag.
+Note that such an evaluation requires the `babelnet-extract` dependency to be correctly provided with either an API key or an offline index.
+In this case, the following files can also be of interest:

 * `53-join.txt` with the semantic classes, their hyperyms, and BabelNet-based scores.
-* `54-aggregate.txt` with the summary on the evaluation on BabelNet;
+* `54-aggregate.txt` with the summary on the evaluation on BabelNet.

 ## Remarks